 Youth Link exists to provide support and training for youth workers and community relations experiences for young people.

 The International Fellowship of Evangelical Students (IFES) is a global community of indigenous student movements, called to engage the university with the good news of Jesus Christ.
 Currently there are more than 500,000 students involved in over 150 national movements worldwide.
-IFES Ireland believes that making disciples is a mission given to the local church.
+Christian Unions Ireland is the Irish movement of IFES (formerly known as IFES Ireland), and believes that making disciples is a mission given to the local church.